min2ha/ukwa-site/content/target/67780/index.en.md

   "start_date": "2018-06-21T09:00:00Z"
 }

-# Foundation of European Nurses in Diabetes (FEND)

 FEND was established in 1995 and has established a unique voice for nurses working in the field of diabetes care, research and education in Europe.